 Dr. Gia Candelario is a member of the internal medicine team at Atlantic Coast Veterinary Specialists.

 Dr. Jason Berg is the chief neurologist at Atlantic Coast Veterinary Specialists.

 Jeffrey Seaman, DVM

-Dr. Jeffrey Seaman is the chief surgeon at Atlantic Coast Veterinary Specialists.
+Dr. Jeffrey Seaman is a member of the surgery team at Atlantic Coast Veterinary Specialists.

 Deborah Trainor, DVM

 Dr. Deborah Trainor is an internist at Atlantic Coast Veterinary Specialists.